-What is FISA, the International Rowing Federation?
+What is FISA, the World Rowing Federation?

 FISA sets the rules and regulations for the practice of the sport, in all its forms including elite, para-rowing, coastal, masters and aspects of indoor rowing.
 FISA oversees sanctioned World Rowing events and provides advice and expertise for the organisation of rowing regattas.
 The Federation also works on coaching education and other matters relating to the sport and its development.

-Core Values of the sport of Rowing
+Core Values of Rowing

 - Fairness: In a spirit of fair play, rowers learn self-discipline, the need for commitment and respect for their opponents.

 - Teamwork: Rowers learn that by working together to achieve a common goal everyone achieves more.

 - Inclusiveness: Rowers combine into a single and cooperative community, irrespective of race, gender, orientation, creed, age or ability.